 SM58 Everyone Needs One In Their Home Studio

-Every home studio should have a shure SM58, it’s one of the best dynamic mics out there.
+Every home studio should have a Shure SM58, it’s one of the best dynamic mics out there.

 Why I got one:

 Starting out, I needed a good vocal recording mic that wouldn’t break me.
 The SM58 was the answer.
-Before purchasing, I read a lot of of reviews going on about how durable it was, they weren’t kidding.
+Before purchasing, I read a lot of reviews going on about how durable it was, they weren’t kidding.

 How I’ve Abused The SM58:

-I’ve dropped, tossed it around, run it over with my car, exposed it to high volume levels, submerged it in water and had a dog chew through the wired mesh and it still worked perfectly.
+I’ve dropped, tossed it around, run it over with my car, exposed it to high volume levels, submerged it in water, and had a dog chew through the wired mesh and it still worked perfectly.
 I did however get a new wired mesh to prevent plosives.

-How I use The SM58:
+How I use The SM58

 Rode NTG1 (Shotgun Mic)

 The NTG1 is perfect for recording dialogue, foley and field recording, sound fx, you name it.
 What makes this microphone a ‘must-have’ is it’s a true workhorse.
-It sounds good, well built, it’s precise, and comes with a 10 year warranty.
+It sounds good, well built, it’s precise, and comes with a 10-year warranty.

 Like a traditional cardioid pattern mic, it picks up sounds in front of it, but it’s more precise.
-The reason being is due to it’s super cardioid pickup pattern which gives the illusion of zooming in on the sound that you’re pointing at while rejecting all noises around it.
+The reason being is due to its super-cardioid pickup pattern which gives the illusion of zooming in on the sound that you’re pointing at while rejecting all noises around it.

-I use the NTG1 for creating sound effects, recording interviews and freelancing as a boom operator for local news stations.
+I use the NTG1 for creating sound effects, recording interviews, and freelancing as a boom operator for local news stations.

-Inexpensive Hand held Field Recorders (on board mics)
+Inexpensive Handheld Field Recorders (onboard mics)

 Tascam DR40, Zoom H1, Zoom H2n

 Handheld recorders are in a class of their own.
 They’re microphones hooked onto portable recorders.
 Some have preamps (like the dr40) which allow you to hook up other mics to them for better audio.
-But even using the internal mics produce really good results.
+But even using the internal mics produces really good results.

 Recording on the go!
 There will be times when you won’t be able to take a laptop and your audio interface with you, but you can always toss a handheld recorder in your pocket.
 I use the portal recorders for recording ambiances and quick ideas as well as interesting sounds I hear out in the world.

-I’ve used them as backup mics on guitar, drum and vocal tracks.
+I’ve used them as backup mics on guitar, drum, and vocal tracks.

-Video work as well an audio interface!
+The DR40 works as well as an audio interface!

 Yes, that’s right, some double as an audio interface.
-The Tascam DR40 hooks up via usb which allows me to use it as an interface.
+The Tascam DR40 hooks up via USB which allows me to use it as an interface.
 So in a pinch, I use it along with my Saffire 6 and utilize 6 mics.

-2 in the Focusrite, 2 in the Tascam and the Tascam onboard mics
+2 in the Focusrite, 2 in the Tascam, and the Tascam onboard mics

 Those are the mics I own and use, what mics do you have in your arsenal?